-- Up to 2 DL-SelectedPRS-ResourceSetIndex per dl-PRS-ID of the DL PRS positioning frequency layer are sorted according to priority if dl-SelectedPRS-ResourceSetIndexList is provided, or up to 2 NR-DL-PRS-ResourceSet per dl-PRS-ID of the DL PRS positioning frequency layer are sorted according to priority otherwise; [except when the UE is requested to perform aggregated measurement(s)].
+- Up to 2 DL-SelectedPRS-ResourceSetIndex per dl-PRS-ID of the DL PRS positioning frequency layer are sorted according to priority if dl-SelectedPRS-ResourceSetIndexList is provided, or up to 2 NR-DL-PRS-ResourceSet per dl-PRS-ID of the DL PRS positioning frequency layer are sorted according to priority otherwise.
+Except when the UE is requested to perform aggregated measurement(s), in which case

-- [A DL PRS resource set associated with a dl-PRS-ID includes a DL PRS bandwidth aggregation linkage, in which case it has higher priority than a DL PRS resource set without a DL PRS bandwidth aggregation linkage.
-If multiple DL PRS resource sets associated with a dl-PRS-ID include PRS bandwidth aggregation linkage, then they are sorted according to priority.]
+- A DL PRS resource set linked for a DL PRS bandwidth aggregation has higher priority than a DL PRS resource set not linked for DL PRS bandwidth aggregation.
+If multiple DL PRS resource sets are linked for DL PRS bandwidth aggregation, then they are sorted according to priority.